 How to Pickpocket Proof Your Purse or Shoulder Bag

-- Hole in Zipper Tab Feed swivel end of a snap bolt into a split ring.
+- Feed swivel end of a snap bolt into a split ring.
 Inside your purse, choose a compartment that closes with a zipper where you will keep your wallet and other valuables.
 Feed the slip ring through the hole in the zipper tab.
 Note the zipper pull must have a hole in it for this hack to work.

 - Strap Attachment Ring When the zipper is closed, snap the bolt onto the ring that attaches the strap to your purse.
 If too short to reach, feed the second split ring onto the ring that attaches the strap, and snap the bolt onto that.
 If the strap does not attach with a ring but is sewn to the purse, buy a large size split ring and feed the entire strap into the ring.
 Either snap the bolt onto this large ring or feed another small split ring onto the larger ring and snap the bolt onto that.

 We think the best anti-theft travel bags are shoulder bags you wear crossbody style in front of you.
 Features to look for in this type of bag are an adjustable strap for comfort and a way to lock the main compartment to keep out thieving hands.

 Secondary features are RFID blocking pockets, slash-proof material, and a strap that you can detach from the bag one end so that you can loop the strap to a stationary item like a chair back and then back onto the bag so it becomes snatch proof.